 - You might also want to add priorities to the bookmarks, by adding tags like "important" or "pri:1".

-- Install the Firefox extension - It's indispensable.
+- Install the Firefox extension (Update: sorry, the link is dead) - It's indispensable.

 Add notes / corrections to documents